 The age-old question: can you wear statement earrings and a necklace without looking overdone?
 Yes.
 But only if you know how to strike the right balance.
-Whether you're dressing for a wedding, an interview, or just want to feel a little bit elevated while running errands, mastering how to pair earrings with necklace combinations can make or break an outfit.
+Whether you are dressing for a wedding, an interview, or just want to feel a little bit elevated while running errands, mastering how to pair earrings with necklace combinations can make or break an outfit.

 1. Know When to Let One Piece Lead